pindlebot/has-git/readme.md

 ## has-git

 - hasGit: Checks whether git is initialized for the project.
-- getConfig: Returns the projects git config with `git config --list`
+- getConfig: Returns the project's git config with `git config --list`
 - isDirty: Checks whether the project has untracked changes.

 ```js